joshuayanggithub/CopyDiscordStatusOfUser-SelfBot/README.md

 pip install discord.py
 ```
 Then go ahead and download both the 'UserToken&IDs.txt', 'oldstatus.txt', and 'statuscopier.py' file from this repository in the same directory/folder

+# Requirements for the Program to Work (READ)

+You have to be friended to the person whose status you want to copy, as well as share a server with them.
+Although further investigation might find a more lenient way to achieve the same purpose of the program, these rules hold because with the discord api the only way I have found to access the status of someone is through the 'activity' of a 'Member' object, which can only be accessed through sharing a server.
+In addition, I believe discord won't allow selfbots to access Member objects without being friended to them and I believe that is do to me not being able to add [Discord Intents](https://discordpy.readthedocs.io/en/stable/intents.html) as a selfbot.

 # Setup (IMPORTANT: MUST READ)